Thai Green Tea: Best Easy Authentic Recipe

 Instructions

-- While still hot, dissolve 1-3 tsp of sugar in the brewed tea.
+• While still hot, dissolve desired amount of sugar and condensed milk in the brewed tea.

-- In a cup, add ice, brewed tea, and milk.
+• In a cup, add crushed ice, brewed Thai green tea, and top off with evaporated milk.

 Notes